Installing ONLYOFFICE Workspace Community using additional script parameters

 -es, --useasexternalserveruse as external servertrue|falsefalse

-This parameter is used in case you install components on separate machines.
+This parameter is used when installing components on separate servers.

 • Use the true value when installing ONLYOFFICE Docs and ONLYOFFICE Mail on separate machines.